diificult/CarAI/README.md

 This projects goal is to create a self driving car that follows SatNav instructions to reach a selection of goals, following road laws such as following traffic lights.

+Current State of Project:
+ The AI is able to get to goals quickly and efficently while avoiding walls.
+It is also able to turn around if required.

+This project is on pause as of: [DATE OF PAUSE] and will be returned to.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>